 - Hard boiled egg ($0.15 each)

-The toppings are where the fun comes in.
 Fresh veggies and spreads add richness and flavor.
 They also show that you’ve put a little more care into the preparation.
-I try to keep toppings prepped and ready to go in a divided plastic container in the fridge, so that sandwiches can be a quick, pick-up meal.
+I try to keep these items prepped and ready to go in a divided plastic container in the fridge, so that sandwiches can be a quick, pick-up meal any day of the week.

-I buy these items on sale when I can.
-Since no sandwich requires a lot of any one of these items, I don’t really count the cost.
-These are the extras that I serve as we have them.
+Buy these items on sale when you can.
+Since no sandwich requires a lot of any one of these items, you don’t need to buy a ton for your Sandwich Bar.

 - Sliced tomatoes